FiRe088/weather-etl-pipeline/README.md

 ## 🚀 Features
 ✔️ Fetches weather data (free API, no key required)
 ✔️ Cleans & structures the data
 ✔️ Stores data in PostgreSQL
-✔️ Automates the pipeline using Cron Jobs

 ## 🔧 Technologies Used
 - **Python** (`requests`, `pandas`, `sqlalchemy`)
 - **PostgreSQL**
 - **GitHub**
-- **Linux Cron Jobs**

 ## 🔥 How to Run
 ```bash